sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Running `index`

-The `index` subcommand creates a RocksDB inverted index that can be used as a database for `manysearch` (containment queries into mixtures) and `fastmultigather` (mixture decomposition against a database of genomes).
+The `index` subcommand creates a RocksDB inverted index that can be used as an efficient database for `manysearch` (containment queries into mixtures) and `fastmultigather` (mixture decomposition against a database of genomes).

 RocksDB inverted indexes support fast, low-latency, and low-memory